Stakeholder Forum on Federal Wetlands Mitigation

 This report is designed as a representative record of the issues discussed at the Mitigation Forum.
 It can serve as a resource and for those interested in improving compensatory wetland mitigation under Section 404 of the Clean Water Act.
 It can also serve as a foundation for federal and state agencies and others to develop specific and concrete actions for improving mitigation success.

-Audio recordings of the Mitigation Forum are available at: http://www.eli.org/research/wetlandsmitigationforum.htm.
-In addition, many of the policy and technical documents discussed in this report can be accessed through the web site of EPA
+Many of the policy and technical documents discussed in this report can be accessed through the web site of EPA’s Wetlands Division at: http://www.epa.gov/owow/wetlands.